top of page

 Weaving a checked fabric on the floor loom

 One of the benefits of merino wool is that it is naturally odour resistant.
-A merino lambswool scarf or snood does not need to be washed very regularly.
+A merino lambswool scarf or snood does not need to be washed very often.

-Any small stains can be spot washed very gently by dabbing the stain with a damp cloth or sponge to lift and remove the stain.
-For other maintenance, simply airing it out is enough.
-My preferred method is to hang the scarf out on the line on a damp day before bringing it in to warm up so that any absorbed moisture evaporates resulting in the freshening of the fabric and the release of any absorbed odours.
+If you notice any small stains, you can spot wash them gently.
+Dab the stain with a damp cloth or sponge to lift and remove it.
+For general maintenance, simply airing it out is usually sufficient.
+My preferred method is to hang the scarf out on the line on a damp day.
+This allows any absorbed moisture to evaporate, freshening the fabric and releasing any absorbed odours.

 Woman in a green scarf and blue vest smiles while walking in a forest.
 Lush greenery in the background adds a serene mood.